 Every exercise will be performed in at least two warm up sets and at least one work set.
 The warm up sets prepare you for the work set and the work set is what you should aim to improve in every workout.

-So the workout would look something like this:
+So the workout would look something like this (weights are examples.
+Your weights depend on your strength level):

 - Leg press: 10 x 45 lbs, 10 x 60 lbs, 8 x 90 lbs (aim for 10 reps next time)